Where To Eat Near USC

 There are so many reasons to go to Philippe’s: It’s 107 years old.
 It’s a cultural icon.
 It’s home to (supposedly) the original French Dip.
 But the real reason you go to Philippe’s?
 There are very few LA eats more comforting or satisfying than a Philippe’s french dip.
 This sandwich has the power to turn around even the worst days.

 One of the best ways to spend an afternoon in LA is at Grand Central Market.
 Whether you pick a stall at random, go with a plan, or bring friends for a full-on crawl, it’s going to be a fun and tasty time no matter what.
 Where to start?
-Wexler’s Deli (for the reuben), Belcampo Meat Co. (for a burger), and Eggslut (for any yolky creation) are all fantastic.
+Wexler’s Deli (for the reuben), Belcampo Meat Co. (for a burger), and Madcapra (for falafel) are all fantastic.